-The College will inform students about the importance of academic integrity including its relationship to professional integrity and success in the workplace and in higher education, and its role in protecting the public trust.
-This policy is published in the College Catalog.
-Additionally, information about academic integrity and this policy is provided in the Student Handbook; at New Student Orientation; in SSC 100, First Year Seminar; and on the portal.
+The College informs students about the importance of academic integrity - including its relationship to professional integrity and success in the workplace and in higher education - and its role in protecting the public trust through the College Catalog and the Student Handbook, at New Student Orientation, in First Year Seminar (SSC 100), and on the portal.

 Procedures for Adjudication of Alleged Academic Dishonesty

 - The instructor/designee must investigate an alleged attempted or apparent act of academic dishonesty and review the evidence and incident to ensure it is sufficient to warrant a charge of academic dishonesty.
 This investigation should include a documented discussion with the student prior to the submission of an Academic Dishonesty Report.
 If the investigation has not been completed prior to the grade due date, the instructor must submit an “I” (incomplete) grade and notify the assistant dean of instruction (hereafter referred to as “assistant dean”).

-An instructor may not assign a disciplinary grade such as "F" or zero to an assignment, test, or other coursework as a sanction for admitted or suspected dishonesty in lieu of formally charging the student with academic dishonesty.
+An instructor may not assign a disciplinary grade such as "F" or zero to an assignment, test, or other coursework as a sanction for admitted or suspected dishonesty in lieu of following the Academic Integrity Policy.

-The student will be allowed to remain in class and complete course work until the assistant dean makes his or her determination of the outcome.
-If the alleged violation has not been resolved by the time grades are due, the instructor must assign the student an "I" grade.
+The student may not withdraw from the class in which the alleged infraction occurred and is expected to complete coursework until the alleged infraction has been resolved.
+If the alleged infraction has not been resolved by the time grades are due, the instructor must assign the student an "I" (Incomplete) grade.
 This grade will remain until the alleged infraction is adjudicated.
 If under any circumstance the student stops attending the course, a “U” (Unofficial Withdrawal) grade with a last date of attendance will be assigned.

-If the assistant dean believes the student did violate the Academic Integrity Policy or if the student accepts responsibility for the infraction, he or she will determine the appropriate sanction(s) in keeping with the Adjudication Procedures listed in this Academic Integrity Policy and will note such sanction(s) on the Academic Dishonesty Report.
+If the assistant dean determines that the student violated the Academic Integrity Policy or if the student accepts responsibility for the infraction, the assistant dean will determine the appropriate sanction(s) in keeping with the adjudication procedures listed in this Academic Integrity Policy and will note such sanction(s) on the Academic Integrity Report.

-The assistant dean will formally notify the student, the instructor and the department chair that the student has been found responsible for a violation of the Academic Integrity Policy and communicate the sanction(s).
-This communication to the student will be sent by certified letter, return receipt requested, within five (5) working days of reaching a determination that an infraction of the policy has occurred.
+The assistant dean will formally notify the student, the instructor/designee and the department chair that the student has been found responsible for a violation of the Academic Integrity Policy and communicate the sanction(s).
+This communication to the student will be sent by both email and certified letter with return receipt requested within five (5) working days of reaching a determination that an infraction of the policy has occurred.

 Sanctions for Academic Dishonesty

-The Committees will determine their findings of facts and the sanction(s) based on a standard of “beyond reasonable doubt.”
-Their written findings of facts and the sanction(s) will be submitted to the campus director and dean of instruction of the campus where the alleged infraction took place within 3 working days of the hearing, unless this time is extended for good cause by the Committee.
-The decision by Committee/s will be final and will be sent via certified mail with return receipt requested within three (3) working days of the hearing to the student.
+The written findings of facts and the sanction(s) will be submitted by the Committee to the campus director and to the dean of instruction of the campus where the alleged infraction took place within three (3) working days of the hearing, unless this time is extended for good cause by the Committee.
+The Committee’s decision will be final and will be sent via certified mail with return receipt requested within three (3) working days of the hearing to the student.
 A copy will also be sent to the instructor/designee and the department chair.
 The dean of instruction will authorize the registrar to record/change any grade.

-The written findings of facts and the sanction(s) will be kept in a confidential file in the office of the Committee chairperson (campus dean of instruction or College associate vice president for academic affairs), and made available to the student for at least five years.
+The written findings of the facts and the sanction(s) will be kept in a confidential file in the office of the Committee chairperson (campus dean of instruction or College associate vice president for academic affairs) and made available to the student for at least five (5) years.